-GINA® enables the monitoring of avalanche activities in specific avalanche paths.
-Fully integrated into Wyssen Avalanche Control Center WAC.3®, GINA® is a cost-efficient solution to control individual areas.
+GINA® enables the monitoring of avalanche activity in specific avalanche paths.
+The system represents a cost-efficient way of monitoring individual areas and is fully integrated in the Wyssen Avalanche Control Center WAC.3®.

 Download Product Sheet (EN):

 Installation of a GINA® control unit and solar panel on a tree

 |Measurement of||ground vibrations from avalanches, debris flows or similar gravitational natural hazards|